inlito/BoneEstrogenHPA/README.md

 # BoneEstrogenHPA

 A combined mathematical model of the hypothalamus-pituitary-adrenal (HPA) axis and the calcium- parathyroid-vitamin D (Ca-PTH-D) axis with added effects of mean estradiol in premenopausal women, decreased estradiol according to postmenopausal levels, and ethinyl estradiol according to levels in combined oral contraceptives.

+The model was made as part of a master thesis project where it was simulated with a stress input, under primary hyperparathyroidism, under secondary hyperparathyroidism or under primary hypoparathyroidism.

-The Bone model by Peterson and Riggs from 2010 [[1]](https://doi.org/10.1016/j.bone.2009.08.053) serves as the foundation, it is expanded with the incorporation of the HPA axis model presented Karin et al. from 2020 [[2]](https://doi.org/10.15252/msb.20209510).
+The Bone model by Peterson and Riggs from 2010 [[1]](https://doi.org/10.1016/j.bone.2009.08.053) serves as the foundation, it is expanded with the incorporation of the HPA axis model developed by Karin et al. from 2020 [[2]](https://doi.org/10.15252/msb.20209510).

 ## Introduced effects